mandeepcodetechniq/iOS-game-Tutorial/README.md

   return CGPoint(x: left.x - right.x, y: left.y - right.y)
 }
 ```
-But let's not forget, we don't only want to show the projectile, we want to have an action that moves it across the screen towards the target.
+But let's not forget, we don't only want to show the laserBall, we want to have an action that moves it across the screen towards the target.
 That means, we need to determine the direction of where to shoot.
 I hope you remember your highschool math, because this is what we will do
 1. Get the vector between the hero and the touch location
 2. Normalize the vector to have a unit vector that defines the desired direction
 3. Multiply that unit vector by a large number to get a far away point that goes beyond the screen
 Luckily we have our helper file to assist us in this endeavor, so we will just call the function that calculates the point for us.
 Make sure you understand the math behind it though!
-The steps described above are implemented under **findProjectileDestination**, you can see the details in the helper file.
+The steps described above are implemented under **findlaserBallDestination**, you can see the details in the helper file.
 ```
 override func touchesEnded(_ touches: Set<UITouch>, with event: UIEvent?) {
     guard let touch = touches.first else {